SBHD 501. Topics in Cancer Disparities. 1 Hour.

 Semester course; 3 lecture hours.
 3 credits.
 Basic course for students in public health with limited experience conducting public health research.
 Focuses on the history and theories of health communication, social marketing and media advocacy, audience research and segmentation, entertainment education, e-health, provider/patient communication, technology transfer to service providers, media relations and media monitoring, emergency risk communication, and evaluating communication campaigns.
 Students plan an entire social marketing campaign.

 Semester course; 3 lecture hours.
 3 credits.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Recommended preparation: SBHD 605.
 A didactic and experiential course that provides an introduction to applying social and behavioral qualitative, quantitative and evaluation research methods to public health issues.

 SBHD 610.
 Behavioral Measurement.
 3 Hours.